 The day of the surgery we dropped Reece off at camp while Kat stayed with my sister and we drove to the hospital.
 We checked into the hospital and waited for only a few minutes in the waiting room before being called in.
 We had been asked to arrive two hours before the surgery but the surgery before must have been faster than expected.
 I gave my medical history, confirmed my procedure, etc. I think a few minutes before I was wheeled in for surgery I had an internal freak out about dying, then I just calmly said bye to my husband and before I knew it I was waking up.
 I don’t even think we said “I love you,” to each other!

 The first two days were the worst of it because of the pain from the intubation tube.
-It was hard to swallow the HUGE calcium pills, which are recovered because even if you can keep all 4 of your parathyroid glands, they get bruised and might not function correctly immediately following surgery.
+It was hard to swallow the HUGE calcium pills, which are required because even if you can keep all 4 of your parathyroid glands, they get bruised and might not function correctly immediately following surgery.
 Come to find out, calcium is super important at all times for your body, not just the long term function of strong bones.